Support Us Button Widget

 Going back in time

-The modern concept of sister cities in the US was popularized by President Dwight D. Eisenhower to heal international relationships in wake of World War II.
+The modern concept of sister cities in the US was popularized by President Dwight D. Eisenhower to heal international relationships in the wake of World War II.

 On Feb.
 5, 1962, Charlotte formally started its first partnership with Arequipa, Peru.